dotnet/docs/docs/core/dependency-loading/loading-unmanaged.md

     * Raising the <xref:System.Runtime.Loader.AssemblyLoadContext.ResolvingUnmanagedDll?displayProperty=nameWithType> event for the `active` AssemblyLoadContext.

-3. If the unmanaged library is newly loaded the <xref:System.AppDomain.AssemblyLoad?displayProperty=nameWithType> event is raised.
+3. If the unmanaged library is newly loaded, the <xref:System.AppDomain.AssemblyLoad?displayProperty=nameWithType> event is raised.